hongleiw/travelsearch/README.md

 Once I had done this, I had my public facing server: at http://52.10.111.167.

-I looked at my watch, and it was 9:57 am...
-I had made it with just enough time to give me server an spin!

 ## Closing thoughts
 A few thoughts to close out - just my own learnings from the morning: